 Mr. Kiernan joined VSE in November 2008 and serves as Vice President, General Counsel, and Corporate Secretary.
-From 2003 to 2008, Mr. Kiernan served as Vice President, General Counsel and Secretary for Intelsat General Corporation, a subsidiary of Intelsat, Ltd., office of General Counsel.
+From 2003 to 2008, Mr. Kiernan served as Vice President, General Counsel and Secretary for Intelsat General Corporation, a subsidiary of Intelsat, Ltd. serving government and commercial customers.
+From 2000 to 2003, Mr. Kiernan served as a member of the Intelsat, Ltd., Office of General Counsel.
 From 1994 to 2000, Mr. Kiernan served as corporate counsel for SRA Life Sciences.
 Mr. Kiernan is a graduate of Virginia Tech University (B.A., Political Science) and George Mason University School of Law.
 He is a member of the Virginia State Bar.